 Criminal Conviction Letters from the Ministry of Justice:

 When ordering these please ask the Ministry of Justice to print the Criminal Conviction Letter on their blue logo paper with an ink signature.
-We cannot authenticate black and white letters.
+We cannot authenticate black and white letters or emailed versions (scans).
 Please follow the instructions on their website (these apply for all countries):

 Companies Office documents: